 South End Trash Pilot

-Pat Plunkett discussed the SE Trash initiatives and pilot program.
+Pat Plunkett discussed the SE Trash initiatives and a trash pilot program.

 Purpose: reduce litter related to trash pick-up days and trash scavengers.

 City focus on picking up trash along Tremont St earlier (7-8am) to reduce time it is on these main streets.